MicrosoftDocs/azure-docs/articles/storage/common/storage-use-azcopy-blobs-properties-metadata.md

 ---

-# Replace blob properties and metadata by using AzCopy v10
+# Replace blob properties and metadata by using AzCopy v10 (preview)

 You can use AzCopy to change the [access tier](../blobs/access-tiers-overview.md) of one or more blobs as well as replace (_overwrite_) the metadata, and index tags of one or more blobs.

+> [!IMPORTANT]
+> This capability is currently in PREVIEW.
+> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Get started